tgross/blog.0x74696d.com/content/posts/2023-12-17-max-power-way.md

 context of our industry.
 All the "AGI breakout" science fiction is deeply unserious.

+<aside>Addendum (2023-12-18): there's a whole <em>other</em> thing we can be
+critical about, which is the fast-and-loose relationship LLMs have with intellectual property.
+But I'm going to intentionally punt on that for another day.</aside>

 As tools, LLM coding assistants... just aren't all that impressive?
 Sure, there's definitely an initial "wow" moment.
 But then you realize that a lot of the code they generate is poor.
 This isn't unexpected.
 LLMs are trained not only